 I read an article recently published by Computer World that prompted a lot of thought regarding this subject.
 Today the world's media is not interested in a heist inside one of our neighborhood department stores.
 There is juicier fruit to be had which hangs from a tree we thought was untouchable and too well protected.

 According to the article, a report from the Georgia Institute of Technology concerning "_emerging cyber threats in 2015_" will be showing that the once untouchable giants we thought were so safe and concrete are the common target of the modern hacker.
 The article listed (the once believed untouchable) organizations, services, and agencies that have fallen victim to hacking attacks.

 Have we moved too far into the room and got so extremely comfortable that we forgot how we first walked in?
-Maybe the public should be educated at a more realistic level and reminded how bad it can and will get if and when a group of hackers infiltrate a system that actually kicks the figurative legs out from under all of our lives.
-Like cancer, I don't believe cyber attackers and the attacks they launch care who we are or what ethnic or social economic group sign we are holding as an identity.
+Maybe the public should be educated at a more realistic level and reminded how bad it could and will get if and when a group of hackers infiltrates a system that actually kicks the figurative legs out from under all of our lives.
+Like cancer, I don't believe cyber attackers and the attacks they launch care who we are or what ethnic or social-economic group sign we are holding as an identity.

-Sometimes I find it very hard to understand the motivations behind the acts and sometimes I see it very clearly.
-Their rewards have gotten bigger and with sweet fruit there always is a hunger felt by someone who wants and needs the taste.
-If lessons are not learned from the increasing activity that is quickly becoming common place and taken seriously by everyone, it will not matter if you are the small boy or the giant – all will fall down…and fall down hard.
+Sometimes I find it very hard to understand the motivations behind the acts, and sometimes I see it very clearly.
+Their rewards have gotten bigger, and with sweet fruit, there always is a hunger felt by someone who wants and needs the taste.
+If lessons are not learned from the increased activity that is quickly becoming commonplace and taken seriously by everyone, it will not matter if you are the small boy or the giant – all will fall…and fall hard.

 Written by Bryon Turcotte / November 21, 2014